 Focus: Outstanding contribution by an Early Career ScientistCareer Level: Early Career ScientistMembership Requirements: Active AGU memberNotes: Up to 5 nominees

 Focus: Use of Earth sciences to solve societal problemsCareer Level: Early Career ScientistMembership Requirements: Active AGU memberNotes: Individual.
-Student of PhD in last 3 years
+Student of in 3 years

 Focus: Extraordinary contribution to geophysics/ unique leadership rolesCareer Level: Senior scientistMembership Requirements: Active AGU memberNotes: Biennial